Space object velocity

 The formula can be derived from the kinetic energy and Mechanical work done to overcome the gravity moving object from the initial altitude to infinity:

-In 1959 USSR launched Luna-1, the automatic interplanetary module, which overcame influence of the Earth gravity and becomes 1st artificial satellite of the Sun.
+In 1959 USSR launched Luna-1, the automatic interplanetary module, which overcame the influence of the Earth's gravity and became 1st artificial satellite of the Sun.

 is a minimal speed required to overcome whole planetary system gravity including planet and star gravity.

 where v - planet orbital speed

 According to calculations, the unit launched from the Earth must have velocity of 16.6 km/s, to leave Solar system.

 The nearest velocity (16.26 km/s) was achieved by the "New Horizons" module launched in 2006 by the USA to research Pluto and Charon, its satellite.
 Up to date, the module finished Pluto filming; it goes toward the Kuiper belt.